 Our trusted team delivers the most accurate screening results and provides

-a full range of interventions designed to return you to health as promptly
+a full range of services designed to return you to good health as promptly

 and painlessly as possible.
-From colon cancer screening, to chronic heartburn,
+From colon cancer, to chronic heartburn, to

-to care of liver and pancreative disease, our gastroenterologists and
+liver and pancreatic disease, our gastroenterologists and general surgeons

-general surgeons provide relief for patients suffering digestive ailments
+provide relief for patients suffering digestive ailments and conditions

+cancer.
 Physician referrals are required for any screening services.
-If you don't
+To

 A note from Richard Nickowitz, MD, medical director, gastroenterology